Daniel-Nikpayuk/nik/README.md

 framework---what I have learned from critiquing the human experience follows a forced conversion as a weak mathematical model.

 A *technology space* is a weak specification with three parts: a *context space*, a *semiotic space*, and a *media space*.
-As a technology space is meant to represent a *digit* human experience,
+A technology space is meant to represent a *digit* human experience:

 1. The **context space**: represents the digital context of the digital human social process being described.
 2. The **semiotic space**: is made up of the labels and names and general concepts used to interact with the context.